cerfectus/smash-magazine-heatmap/README.md

-# smash-magazine-heatmap
+# Smash Magazine Heatmap

-clone of the smash magazine heat map
+This project was built to apply the techniques of Layout Hierachy.

+***

+Mandatory Curriculum for the Microverse Program.

+## Authors
+@camfilho
+@cerfectus